UOAF/bms_html_briefing/README.md

 Falcon BMS HTML Briefings [WIP, may break]
 ==========
 This is a collection of Python scripts to generate editable HTML kneeboard files for use with Falcon BMS.
-Currently it only parses data from briefing.txt.
+Currently it only parses data from briefing.txt and callsign.ini.

 This is heavily inspired by other wonderful BMS kneeboard tools, such as [bms-kneeboard-server](https://github.com/AviiNL/bms-kneeboard-server) and [EZBoards](https://forum.falcon-bms.com/topic/19901/ezboards-generate-kneeboards-flights-comms-stpts-weather-from-briefings)